ggeerraarrdd/cs50/README.md

 | [CS50P](https://cs50.harvard.edu/python/2022/)   | Introduction to Programming with Python (v2022)   | [Portfoliofy!](CS50/CS50P)           | [Portfoliofy!
 API](https://github.com/ggeerraarrdd/portfoliofy)   |
 | [CS50SQL](https://cs50.harvard.edu/sql/2023/)    | Introduction to Databases with SQL (v2023)        | [Public Art Databse](CS50/CS50SQL)   | [Public Art API](https://github.com/ggeerraarrdd/public-art)      |

-Per CS50's [Academic Honesty](https://cs50.harvard.edu/x/2023/honesty/) policy, solutions to Problem Sets (psets) are not archived in this repository.
+In accordance with CS50's [Academic Honesty](https://cs50.harvard.edu/x/2023/honesty/) policy, solutions to Problem Sets (psets) are not archived here and are housed instead in a separate, private [repository](https://github.com/ggeerraarrdd/cs50-psets) :lock:.
 However, they can be shared upon requests by non-"future students", such as recruiters and hiring managers.

 For portfolio purposes, pset8 of CS50x: `Homepage` is an exception.
 Check it out on its own repo at [Large Parks](https://github.com/ggeerraarrdd/large-parks).